T-Aeenehvand/Data-CoLab-Project/README.txt

 ###P.S:

 I have included some samples too.
+Also the cloud Code credit goes to: https://www.py4e.com/

 ### Conclusion